 A Private Chat with a Public Intellectual

-Stephen L. Carter is the William Nelson Cromwell Professor of Law at Yale University, where he has taught since 1982.
-A prolific writer, he has published seven critically acclaimed non-fiction books which have helped shape the national debate on issues ranging from the role of religion in politics and culture to that of integrity and civility in our daily lives.
+Stephen L. Carter, the William Nelson Cromwell Professor of Law at Yale University, has taught there since 1982.
+Carter is a prolific writer.
+He has published seven critically acclaimed non-fiction books which helped shape the national debate on issues ranging from the role of religion in politics and culture to that of integrity and civility in our daily lives.

-Professor Carter was born in Washington, D.C. on October 26, 1954, the second of five children, and attended public school there as well as in New York City and Ithaca, New York.
-He received his bachelor’s from Stanford University and his law degree from Yale before clerking for Supreme Court Justice Thurgood Marshall, briefly practicing law, and then finally joining the faculty at Yale.
+Born in Washington, D.C. on October 26, 1954, Stephen L. Carter was the second of five children.
+He attended public school there and later in New York City and Ithaca, New York.
+He received a bachelor’s degree from Stanford University and a law degree from Yale.
+Next, he clerked for Supreme Court Justice Thurgood Marshall, briefly practicing law, and then finally joined the faculty at Yale.

-One of the nation’s leading public intellectuals, he’s among the fifty leaders for the new millennium as picked by Time magazine.
-His writings have won praise from across the political spectrum.
-Furthermore, he is a member of the American Law Institute and a fellow at the American Academy of Arts and Sciences.
+Time magazine chose him as one of the fifty leaders for the new millennium, one of the nation’s leading public intellectuals.
+His writing won praise from across the political spectrum.
+He is also a member of the American Law Institute and a fellow at the American Academy of Arts and Sciences.
 And he is also a trustee of the Aspen Institute, where he moderates seminars for executives on values-based leadership.

 Among his half-dozen honorary degrees are doctorates from Notre Dame, Colgate, and the Virginia Theological Seminary.
 A frequent guest on TV talk shows, Carter has periodically appeared on Nightline, The News Hour with Jim Lehrer, and Face the Nation.
 Plus, he’s a regular contributor as a columnist to Christianity Today.